Juniper Berry Essential Oil

 Mild - Medium

-Crisp, woody, sweet, earthy, with almost a hidden fruity note.
+Juniper Berry Essential Oil smells crisp, woody, sweet and earthy, with an almost hidden fruity note.

-[H. Schilcher, D. Emmrich, C. Koehler.
+Source: H. Schilcher, D. Emmrich, C. Koehler.
 Gas Chromatographischer Verleich von Atherischen Wacholderolen und Deren Toxikologische Bewertung.
 (Pharmazeutische Zeitung 138, 1993), 85-91.
 Source cited in Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
-United Kingdom: Churchill Livingstone Elsevier, 2014), 314.]
+United Kingdom: Churchill Livingstone Elsevier, 2014), 314.

 For more information about Juniper Essential Oil, read AromaTalk's Spotlight on Juniper Essential Oil.